Packmol

 HETATM 6 H4 SOL 1 -2.315 0.113 0.000 H

-2.2 Create a directory on your computer and copy the PDB files into it.
+2.3.1 Create a working directory and copy both PDB files into it.

 tolerance 2.0